-Easy cashew chicken, served with jasmine rice, tastes absolutely delicious, and is a much lighter version of the original takeout Chinese recipe!
+Takeout-style cashew chicken is a much lighter version of the original takeout Chinese recipe!
+It tastes best when served over jasmine rice.

 If you liked this recipe, do comment below and rate the recipe!
 If you make this recipe, please post a pic on INSTAGRAM -tagging @carameltintedlife and follow along on FACEBOOK and PINTEREST